 Fishers of men

-What images spring to mind when you think of an evangelist?
+What images spring to mind when you picture an evangelist?

-Often we think of a bold adrenaline junky who could sell ice to eskimos.
-Yet when we think of the people who helped us to faith we usually think of very different character traits!
+Sometimes we think of an adrenaline junkie, who could sell ice to the eskimos.
+Yet when we consider the people who helped us to faith – we are reminded of very different character traits!

 Simon Peter can be thought of as an arch evangelist.
-But the journey which he travels in the Gospels takes him from brash loud-mouth to loving pastor.
-By the end, Peter is the evangelist Christ wants him to be.
+But in the Gospels, we see a journey from a brash loud-mouth to a loving pastor.
+Only at the end, is Peter finally the evangelist Christ wants him to be.

-It all begins in Luke 5 with Christ calling him from fish-catching to people-catching:
+It all begins in Luke 5 with Christ calling him from catching fish to catching people:

-Jesus does not find a good preacher and make him a fisher.
-He finds a fisherman – a bad fisheman at that! – and makes him a preacher.
-It doesn’t lie in Peter’s power to become this evangelist.
-But when the Lord says “Thou shalt”, it’s going to happen.
+Jesus does not find a good preacher and change him into a fisher.
+He finds a fisherman – a bad fisherman at that! – and makes him a preacher.
+It’s not in Peter’s power to make himself an evangelist.
+But when the Lord says “Thou shalt”, it has to happen.

-Perhaps Peter started reading popular paperbacks on the work of evangelism, because soon we see him coming out with all the pushy forthrightness we associate with “the evangelist.”
-The epitome of his self-assured attitude comes in the upper room on the night before Jesus dies:
+Perhaps Peter started reading popular paperbacks on the work of evangelism, because he starts acting with all the bravado we associate with “the evangelist.”
+The epitome of his self-assurance emerges in the upper room on the night before Jesus dies:

-Peter is bold as brass and leads the disciples in utter self-confidence.
-Yet Jesus knows that such pride will be his undoing.
-The man so sure of his faithfulness to Christ would deny Him three times in a matter of hours.
-Bold Peter would be a total evangelistic failure.
+Peter is as bold as brass and leads the disciples in utter self-confidence.
+Yet Jesus knows that this pride will be his undoing.
+The man proclaiming his lifelong fidelity to Christ would deny Him three times within a matter of hours.
+Bold Peter is exposed as an evangelistic failure.
 But broken Peter would show us the way.

-After Christ’s resurrection we read of a very touching scene (John 21).
-It is the reversal of Luke 5 and the reversal of Peter’s denials also.
+After Christ’s resurrection we read a very touching scene (John 21).
+It’s the reversal of Luke 5 and of Peter’s denials.

-Again we have a miraculous catch of fish, but this time Peter does not want distance from Jesus.
+Again we see a miraculous catch of fish, but on this occasion Peter does not want distance from Jesus.
 He races towards the One he has just betrayed so terribly.
 Something has happened.
 Peter knows that there is forgiveness in this Crucified and Risen Master.
 His sins don’t make him flee.
-Instead he can’t get to Christ fast enough, he swims ashore as Jesus stands there, cooking breakfast for his deserting and denying friends.
+Instead he swims ashore with all his might, as Jesus stands, cooking breakfast for his faithless friends.

-And right here, over a fellowship meal, Jesus recommissions Peter to the task:
+Right here, over a fellowship meal, Jesus recommissions Peter:

-Peter would not only be a fisher of people, but a shepherd too.
+Peter would be, not only a fisher of people, but a shepherd too.
 He would be a pastoral evangelist.
-And this ministry would be founded, not on Peter’s brash resolve for Jesus, but on his broken-hearted love for Jesus.
+And this ministry would be founded, not on his brash resolve, but on his broken-hearted love.

 The world needs more fishers of men.
 But may they be pastoral fishermen.
-May they be those whose ministry is founded not on their gifting or qualifications or resolve or righteousness.
-May their fishing for men flow from a brokenness over sin, a fleeing to Christ for grace and a love of Jesus confessed to the world
+May they be those whose ministry is founded, not on gifting or qualifications or resolve or righteousness, but on a brokenness over sin, a fleeing to Christ for grace and a love of Jesus confessed to the world

 Comments are closed.